A detailed history of Preston: Part three

 became less important.

-There is one curious historical note that refers to the Lord of the manor of Hitchin from 1348, Edward
+There is one curious historical note that features the Lord of the Manor of Hitchin from 1348, Edward

 de Kendale and his wife, Elizabeth.
 The effigy of Bernard de Balliol in St Mary’s, Hitchin has already